Doctors Note Logo

 In most cases, it is not dangerous, though it can feel deeply unsettling.

 However, frequent episodes, dream enactment behaviors, or daytime symptoms should not be ignored.
-If you're experiencing troubling sleep-related symptoms, using a free symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder can be a helpful first step, and speaking to a doctor about your symptoms—especially if they are worsening, disruptive, or accompanied by other neurological or sleep-related changes—is important.
+If you're concerned about physically acting out your dreams or other unusual sleep behaviors that could indicate Rapid Eye Movement (REM) Sleep Behavior Disorder, Ubie's free symptom checker can help you quickly evaluate your symptoms before deciding whether to consult a healthcare professional—especially if they are worsening, disruptive, or accompanied by other neurological or sleep-related changes.

 Sleep is one of the most complex systems in the human body.
 Sometimes, when the boundaries between dreaming and waking blur, the sensations can feel startlingly real.